mattduck/org-toggl-py/README.md

 your org headings.

 See below for how to use the `org-toggl.sh` script.
-The command runs Emacs from the CLI and exports your org data as a JSON file to "$original_path.org.json".
+The command runs Emacs from the CLI and exports your org data as a JSON file to `$original_path.org.json`.
 It then processes the JSON in Python and uploads the relevant data to the Toggl API.
-I've implemented like this beacuse it's easy to develop and script / run as a cron job.
+I've implemented it like this beacuse it's easy to develop and automate / run as a cron job.

+## Installation

+- `pip install -r requirements.txt` to install the Python dependencies.

+- Emacs should have the `json.el` library installed.
+This is part of GNU Emacs since 23.1 (2008).

 ## Usage